 Good news- today is a great day to start or to recommit ourselves.
 Here’s the best part.
 God’s going to show up.
 You can trust in his presence when we make time and space for him in our lives.
 Resolving to know and receive his love in a greater way this year is about trusting in him and his promises.

 You can be in that top 8% of people who keep their resolutions.

 The reason we created the Catholic Parenting 101 course isn’t about the nuts and bolts of parenting.
 It’s a course designed to help you grow in your faith and your relationship with Jesus.
 If you are looking for practical and dynamic teaching on prayer, Jesus, the Sacraments and more to help you with your resolutions, we guarantee you’ll get the help you are looking for in this series.
 It comes with a 21-day money back guarantee.
-So, click here to buy it today with a 10% discount and make 2018 awesome.

 Whether you buy the series or not, know that you are in our prayers today and may God bless your new year!

 Join our mailing list to receive the latest news and updates from our team.

 Don't worry, your information will not be shared.

 Don't miss a single blog post.
 Subscribe to get our blog updates emailed to you.